estii20/guest_feedback/README.md

 [PEP8online.com](https://pep8ci.herokuapp.com/)

-I ran code through the PEP8 validator and it displayed there was trailing white space.
-Corrected this run.py file and reran the test.
+I ran code through the PEP8 validator and it displayed there was trailing white space and one line was too long.
+Removed the trailing white space and shortened the line in question and reran the test.
 The next test gave the results all clear no errors found.

 ## Deployment